virtusize/virtusize.github.io/source/integration-guide/measurements.rst

 choice.

 .. note::
-    The unit of measurements is configured on a store by store basis, default is **centimeters**.
+    The unit of measurements is configured on a store by store basis and the default is **centimeters**.
 (We also support millimeters and inches in decimal format) Get in touch with us to configure this for your store.